 - You’re not going to find too many games that are easier to learn than this one.
 The tutorial is great and everyone should know how everything in the game works within five minutes.

 - You’re scanning a lot of QR codes during the cases and you have to click the screen every time you want to scan something.
-I’d definitely prefer an auto-scan feature to speed up the process a bit (with a delay so you don’t accidentally scan the wrong codes).
+I’d definitely prefer an auto-scan feature to speed up the process a bit.
+(Update: There is an auto-scan feature in the app now, so I’m happy.)

 - It’s a little odd that they chose to use London as the setting for this game.
 Arguably the best co-op detective game out there, Sherlock Holmes: Consulting Detective, is set in London, so it would have been nice to do some investigating in a different city.

 - Even though this wasn’t a problem for my group, I think some people might find Chronicles of Crime a bit frustrating because there are so few hints given.
 If you get stuck, there’s really not much you can do except go “solve the case” and figure out what you missed.
 Again, I like it the way it is, but I think some folks would prefer more hints.

 - If you struggle with deduction games, you might feel a bit left out while playing Chronicles of Crime.
 This is especially true if the other people in your group are good at solving these types of puzzles.

 - The Chronicles of Crime app really kills my phone’s battery, especially during longer cases.
 That’s not too surprising since the app is on throughout each game, but I had to plug it in during multiple cases.
 That’s actually a problem since you want to be able to pass your device around so everyone can scan cards and boards.
 That’s also a problem if you’re playing the game and don’t have an outlet near you.